apostrophecms/docs/docs/reference/module-api/module-overview.md

 #### Naming routes

-If route properties do *not* begin with a forward slash, they can be reached via the pattern: `/api/v1/` followed by the module name, a forward slash, and the API route handler's property name, e.g., `/api/v1/product/cheapest` for the `cheapest` route on the `product` module.
+If route properties do *not* begin with a forward slash, they can be reached via the pattern: `/api/v1/` followed by the module name, a forward slash, and the API route handler's property name, e.g., `/api/v1/product/newest` for the `newest` route on the `product` module.

-Camel-case names will be converted to kebab case names for the URL: `cheapestOne` becomes `cheapest-one` in the route URL.
+Camel-case names will be converted to kebab case names for the URL: `newestThing` becomes `newest-thing` in the route URL.

 You can also use a completely custom URL path by starting the name of the route with a forward slash (`/`).
 If you do so, nothing will be prefixed to it and it will not be converted to kebab case.